 Subcision is a very effective treatment method for improving acne scars.
 Alam, Omura and Kaminer published a seminal paper that demonstrated the positive impact of subcision for acne scars, highlighting the efficacy of the treatment technique especially for rolling scars.
 A number of other medical journals have since published additional papers featuring the improvement of acne scars produced by subcision in conjunction with other treatments for acne scars such as Microneedling with Platelet Rich Plasma and laser resurfacing treatments.
 A careful analysis of the type of acne scars, rolling scars, ice pick, or boxcar scars is important when it comes to determining the most appropriate treatment methods.
 Dr. Green will give you an honest assessment and advise you on the best combination of treatment options for your own individual acne scars.

-Can Subcision cause scarring or make scars worse?
+Can Subcision make scars worse or cause scarring?

 The majority of patients do not experience any scarring after having subcision for acne scars.
 However, there is a potential risk that the appearance of acne scars may not improve or may even worsen after having subcision.
 Five percent of patients develop keloid scars from subcision treatment.
 This rare effect typically occurs exclusively in patients who are prone to developing keloid scars, particularly around the mouth and eye areas.
 If you have a history of keloids, discuss this with Dr. Green during your consultation for treating acne scars.